tlin31/leetcode/notes/Concurrency.md

 ```
 <em>Volatile</em>

+volatile is used to indicate that a variable's value can be modified by different threads.
+Used with the syntax, volatile dataType variableName = x; It ensures that changes made to a volatile variable by one thread are immediately visible to other threads.

+ex.

+    private static volatile int MY_INT = 0;

 if declared with the volatile keyword then it is guaranteed that any thread that reads the field will see the most recently written value.
 The volatile keyword will not perform any mutual exclusive lock on the variable.

 ## Deadlocks